- 9 October 2019: Sneak preview of the cover for The Other You, the new thriller out in January 2020:

-- 23rd November: Cover reveal for The Last Thing She Remembers, the US edition of Forget My Name, to be published by Park Row Books (HarperCollins) in June 2019.
+- 28 May 2019: Publication day of The Last Thing She Remembers, the US edition of Forget My Name ( Park Row Books)

 - 15th November Jon’s The Riot Act, first published in 1997, is re-released by Head of Zeus as an eBook, along with The India Spy, his second novel (2003, then titled The Cardamom Club).
 Both have striking new covers.